What to Use This Moroccan Spice Blend For?

-Each time I host a Moroccan-themed party and cook traditional Moroccan tagines, my guests ask me if I have a secret Moroccan spice mix recipe they can use when cooking their chicken-based recipes.
+Each time I host a Moroccan-themed party and cook traditional Moroccan tagines, my guests ask me if I have a secret Moroccan seasoning recipe they can use when cooking their tagines or chicken recipes.
 Well, guess what?
-I do have that Moroccan spice blend recipe and my friends loved it so much that I decided to share it here with you
+I do have that Moroccan spice mix recipe and my friends loved it so much that I decided to share it here with you